 "Apple is going to see it as an opportunity to cut off the aftermarket, to require software to do glass repair, which would be the end"

-Specifically, legislation in these states notes that manufacturers "shall make available for purchase by owners and independent repair providers all diagnostic repair tools incorporating the same diagnostic, repair, and remote communications capabilities that such original equipment manufacturer makes available to its own repair or engineering staff."
+For the last several years, Apple has been lobbying against "Right to Repair" legislation that has been proposed in several states around the country.
+The legislation would require manufacturers to sell repair parts and diagnostic machines and tools to third party repair companies and the general public.
+Bills are being considered in Nebraska, New York, Massachusetts, Illinois, Tennessee, Wyoming, Minnesota, and Kansas.Specifically, legislation in these states notes that manufacturers "shall make available for purchase by owners and independent repair providers all diagnostic repair tools incorporating the same diagnostic, repair, and remote communications capabilities that such original equipment manufacturer makes available to its own repair or engineering staff."
 It also says that manufacturers "may not exclude diagnostic, service, and repair documentation necessary to reset a security-related electronic function from information provided to an owner or independent repair provider."
 Manufacturers must also allow owners to reset security systems back to their original state.

 "We've only got a one or two year window to get this done or it could be game over.
 So let's get it done."